COPtoLON/KB/Career/Resume.md

 **Key Tools & Skills:** Python, SQL, ETL frameworks, risk modeling (VaR/CVaR), scenario simulations, ESG data, Excel–Python integration, Power BI.

-### Data Quality Analyst
+### Data Quality Analyst (X)
 Lån&Spar Bank | Copenhagen, Denmark | January 2023 – August 2023
-- **Assessed and documented** data quality indicators for the upcoming IRB system (scheduled for 2025 launch), producing in-depth analyses of PD/PC, LGD/LGC, EAD, and DoD procedures to **enhance data integrity** and **reporting accuracy**.
+- Assessed and documented data quality indicators for the upcoming IRB system (scheduled for 2025 launch), producing in-depth analyses of PD/PC, LGD/LGC, EAD, and DoD procedures to enhance data integrity and reporting accuracy.
-- **Conducted comprehensive reviews** of high-risk customer evaluation processes, contributing to improved **risk management** strategies.
+  - Running through data quality dimensions: Accuracy, completeness, consistency, validity, uniqueness, integrity
+  - convened with stakeholders, head of IRB, IRB analysts and model validators to make sure our process was taking into account the correct variables
+  - Produced data quality reports, presented them to stakeholders and developed a database mapping
-- **Mapped and visually represented** complex database architectures, illustrating relationships among SAS tables for **credit evaluation, IRB, and transactional systems.**
+  - Mapped and visually represented complex database architectures, illustrating relationships among SAS tables for credit evaluation, IRB, and transactional systems.
+- Conducted comprehensive reviews of the "high-risk customer evaluation process"
+  - conducted codereview of the codebase and documented the database mapping related to the process
+  - Presented my findings to the head of credit, head of IT and head of internal review.
-- **Engineered and maintained** macro-driven solutions for **data warehouse quality control**, ensuring reliable and precise data management.
+- Engineered and maintained a SAS macro-driven solution for data warehouse quality analysis, ensuring reliable and precise data quality reporting.
-- **Led system documentation, code reviews, and testing** activities—presenting findings and recommendations to stakeholders—to **strengthen data governance** and **streamline the IRB model implementation**.
+  - The macro solution had the ability to run through data quality dimensions on database tables: The dimensions testable were completeness, consistency, validity, uniqueness and integrity
+  - The macro would run through tables in forward order, the current table, the tables producing this table and the tables producing that table and so on.
+Checking for integrity in the data as well.
+- **Work-related courses**
   - Lån&Spar course in basic SAS with SAS institute
   - Lån&spar course in basic SQL with SAS institute

 **Key Tools & Skills:** SAS, SQL, IRB framework (PD/PC, LGD/LGC, EAD), data governance, data quality reporting, scrum methodology.

-### VBA & Python Instructor
+### VBA & Python Instructor (X)
 DJØF | Copenhagen, Denmark | January 2023 – August 2023
 - **Curriculum Design & Delivery:**
   - Organized Excel, VBA, and Python coursework for audiences from beginners to advanced, teaching automation, data manipulation, and best practices.